How do I locate funding opportunities?

 Will Research Services forward my application to the funding agency after it is signed?

 In most cases, no. The signature pages will be returned to the applicant, and it is the applicant’s responsibility to forward the application to the funding agency by the agency deadline.
 The exception is that for most NSERC and SSHRC and some CIHR competitions, Research Services approves your application electronically, and forwards it electronically to the council.
-The funding deadline calendar entry will specify the submission process for each competition.
+The Research Opportunities Database entry will often specify the submission process for each competition.
 If you are in doubt, contact the Research Grants Officer responsible for that competition.

 Post Award – Frequently Asked Questions